omogbolahan94/Dynamic-API-with-FastAPI/README.md

 * Use this Start Command: `uvicorn app.main:app --host 0.0.0.0 --port 10000`

 #### On Ubuntu Server
-I simulated production setup on WSL setting up NGINX and Guvicorn
+I simulated production setup on WSL setting up Guvicorn to auto start application on reboot and NGINX.

 ### 📖 Tech Stack
 * FastAPI